ramanathan831/tao-core/nvidia_tao_core/microservices/NETWORK_INTEGRATION.md

 - **`image_override_per_action`**: Override Docker image for specific actions

-## 2. Data Sources Configuration (`data_sources`)
+### 2. Data Sources Configuration (`data_sources`)

 The `data_sources` section is the heart of your network configuration.
 It defines the precise mapping between your dataset files and the configuration parameters that your network expects.

-This section eliminates the need for hardcoded path logic in Python functions by declaratively specifying how different types of dataset files should be incorporated into your network's configuration.
+This section allows you to declaratively specify how different types of dataset files should be incorporated into your network's configuration without requiring hardcoded path logic in Python functions.
 Each action (train, evaluate, inference, etc.) can have its own set of data source mappings.

-### Basic Structure
+#### Basic Structure

 The most fundamental data source mapping connects a single dataset file to a configuration parameter.
 This pattern is used when you have a straightforward relationship between a dataset file and where it needs to appear in your network's configuration.
 The `source` field specifies which dataset collection to use, `multiple_sources` indicates whether to process one or many datasets, and `path` specifies the file within the dataset.